cohenchris/scripts/bin/README.md

 # Standalone Helpers

-Dependency-free system scripts which are added to the PATH and can be run from the command line.
+Dependency-free system scripts which are intended to be added to PATH and run from the command line.

 These focus on generic everyday automations.
 Think of these as scripts that can be easily moved from system to system with zero effort (assuming the correct packages are installed).